tomasbjerre/dictator-builder/dictatorconfig.md

 ### `copyFrom` (string)

 Can be a glob pattern to match many files or folders.
+Target will always be considered a folder preserving original filenames.

 ### `haveJsonPathValues` (array)